 In order to properly answer the question of “how long does it take to become a personal trainer?”, this article will look at all the different aspects that go into estimating how long a course will take.
 It will also take a look at the 5 best and most popular PT qualifications and the maximum completion times each course allows.
 I will also give realistic estimates that take into account day to day obligations such as full-time work and extracurricular activities.

 So how long does it take to become a personal trainer?
 Well, the general answer is about 3 to 6 months but there are a lot of variables at play which could lengthen or shorten this time.
-This timeframe fits perfectly with my top two favorite certifications the NASM certification as well as the ACE certification.
-Make sure to check out my article comparing NASM and ACE here!
+This timeframe fits perfectly with some of the popular certifications on the market such as NFPT, NASM or ACE.

 How Long Does it Take to Become a Personal Trainer? — A Word to the Wise

 Before discussing “maximum course times”, “prerequisites” and “continuing education requirements”, I want to quickly mention how important it is to select a “respectable” course that will be widely recognized by a number of industry bodies and potential employers.
 While I will deal with the five most credible PT certifications in my opinion, you should still see what’s out there and is right for you.
 Here are a few factors you should always to take into account when assessing whether or not a course is worth investing your time and money into.

 Every PT qualification should be sanctioned by an accreditation body.
 These organizations act as quality control overseers to ensure a course is delivering minimum training standards for a particular industry.
 In my opinion, the only two credible personal training accreditation bodies out there for the United States fitness industry are the Distance Education and Training Council (DETC) and the National Commission for Certifying Agencies (NCCA) — although in my opinion, the better of the two is the NCCA because of its excellent reputation and long history.